sampotts/plyr/readme.md

 Property | Type | Description
 -------- | ---- | -----------
 `type` | String | Either `video` or `audio`. *Note:* YouTube and Vimeo are currently not supported as audio sources.
 `title` | String | *Optional.* Title of the new media.
 Used for the `aria-label` attribute on the play button, and outer container.
-YouTube and Vimeo can be populated automatically.
+YouTube and Vimeo are populated automatically.
 `sources` | Array | This is an array of sources.
 For HTML5 media, the properties of this object are mapped directly to HTML attributes so more can be added to the object if required.
 `poster`¹ | String | The URL for the poster image (HTML5 video only).
 `tracks`¹ | String | An array of track objects.
 Each element in the array is mapped directly to a track element and any keys mapped directly to HTML attributes so as in the example above, it will render as `<track kind="captions" label="English" srclang="en" src="https://cdn.selz.com/plyr/1.0/example_captions_en.vtt" default>` and similar for the French version.
 Booleans are converted to HTML5 value-less attributes.

-1. HTML5 only
+*1. HTML5 only*

 ## Events